 Manipulating Iran-US Relations

-Apparently ISIS emerged in Syria and Iraq to defend the rights of the so-called unprivileged.
-But, rationally speaking, more than anything else, ISIS can benefit the vested-interests in the Middle East.
+Apparently, ISIS emerged in Syria and Iraq to defend the rights of the so-called unprivileged.
+But, rationally speaking, more than anything else, ISIS can benefit the vested interests in the Middle East.
 By turning Syria and Iraq into chaos ISIS, knowingly or unknowingly, prepares the grounds for western and regional intervention.
-As a result, these disturbed neighbors can jeopardize the peace and security at Iran's boundary areas.
-This instinctively pushes Iran to play its own role in the neighborhood.
+As a result, these disturbed neighbours can jeopardize the peace and security in Iran's boundary areas.
+This instinctively pushes Iran to play its own role in the neighbourhood.
 Probably this is what some western or regional secret agencies want Iran to be involved with.
 Thus, an Iranian involvement may be interpreted as an Iranian intervention in the affairs of Syria and Iraq.
 This can help to disrupt the ongoing Iran-US diplomatic relations.

 Destabilizing Shia Theocracy

-Compared to the neighboring semi-stable or unstable states like Syria, Iraq, Pakistan, and Afghanistan, Iran is still considered stable.
+Compared to the neighbouring semi-stable or unstable states like Syria, Iraq, Pakistan, and Afghanistan, Iran is still considered stable.
 But, such stability is subjected to threat.
 This menace appears in different shapes.
 Presently, ISIS is one of such shapes.
-Iran's boundary areas are populated by a great deal of ethno- religious minorities, mainly the Sunni.
+Iran's boundary areas are populated by many ethnoreligious minorities, mainly the Sunni.
 These places often have been regarded as easy targets for politico-religious manipulation against the Iranian central government.
 The gist of the issue is that the ongoing Sunni-Shia conflicts in Syria and Iraq, and the Iranian share in such fights, might someday provoke the Iranian Sunni against their own central government.
 It should not be neglected that regional or western support to Sunni militancy in Iran is not a new phenomenon.
-Thus, destabilizing the Shia theocracy from within is one of the goals of the vested-interests.
+Thus, destabilizing the Shia theocracy from within is one of the goals of the vested interests.